ceers/ceers-nircam/stage3.md

 source catalogs for each input image as well as an absolute reference catalog.

-Our modifications are required for Pipeline versions <1.8, and so must be used to fully recreate our DR0.5 reduction.
+Our modifications are required for Pipeline versions <1.8, and so must be used to fully recreate our DR0.5 reduction from scratch.
 To use our modified TweakReg, you must replace the installed Pipeline routine with our version of `tweakreg_step.py` that is available in this repo.
 However, these modifications were incorporated into the Pipeline starting with version 1.8, and so it may not be worth setting up our modified version.